near-smart-market/encode-open-track/scripts/kurtosis-new.md

 Fund accounts using distribute-funds.sh

 # Test it
-Add any appropriate test cases in the `tests` folder.
+Add any appropriate test cases in the `utils` folder.
 Some examples are already there.

 # Add Marketplace Smart Contracts to it
 run deploy-marketplace.sh